Vision boards are a great way to have a visual representation of the life you want on and off the bjj mats. Here's how to create yours!

 The finish product would be all your hopes, dreams, and goals in the form of words, stickers, and magazine cutouts framed for you to look at for the whole of 2020 to remind of you of what this year is about.

-After a delicious meal from Sugahai, a catering company focused on desserts and other meals, the host TaVanni of LiveTV, an event company hosting all types of events in Shanghai, lead us through some questions that we needed to think about before actually starting the vision board making process.
+After a delicious meal from Sugahai, a catering company focused on desserts and other meals, the host TaVanni of LiveTV, an event company hosting all types of online and offline events all over the world, lead us through some questions that we needed to think about before actually starting the vision board making process.
 Some of these questions included:

 I think this was great because it gets you in the mindset of the things that you want to achieve, what things you think are stopping you, and helps you hop over that mental block.
 With all these things, you get somewhat of an idea of the things you want to put on your vision board.
 After the questions, we all sat down for a meditation session.
 Meditation is always difficult for me because I am quite fidgety and can’t sit for such a long time (mind you it was only 10 minutes).
 But, during the meditation and tried to stay focused on the things I wanted for the upcoming year and thinking about the words and images that encompassed the things I wanted.